-The Committee met on October 1, 2014 and considered a recommendation to maintain the authorization assumption projected in the 2013 CDAC Report.
-After significant discussion, the Committee thus approved a total of \$1,170 million for new general obligation authorizations by the 2015 General Assembly to support the fiscal year 2016 capital program.
-The vote was 4-1, with the Comptroller voting against the proposed amount.
-The Committee specifically recognized that should the economic and fiscal information underlying its recommendation change significantly the Committee could reconvene and make any necessary modifications.
+The Committee met on September 30, 2015 and considered several options for a recommended amount of new general obligation bonds to be authorized by the 2016 General Assembly to support the fiscal year 2017 capital program.
+After significant discussion, the Committee approved \$995 million as the recommended maximum amount of general obligation bonds to be authorized for fiscal year 2017.
+The vote was 4-1, with the Treasurer voting against the proposed amount.
+The Committee noted that should the economic and fiscal information underlying its recommendation change significantly, the Committee could reconvene and make necessary modifications.